 The curriculum is knowledge-engaged and is, at least, as ambitious as the National Curriculum.
 The programmes of study are the basis of pupils’ learning and have been adapted to fit the needs of all pupils in the two schools.
 Our ambition is that all pupils follow the full range of subjects.
-We ensure that our pupils have the opportunity to learn lots of additional skills and develop their knowledge and understanding fully, both through the curriculum and additional experiences through enrichment and extra-curricular activities.
-Pupils are encouraged to think flexibly and are taught independence, resilience and responsibility through our ambition for pupils to be ambassadors for change in preparation for their lives in modern Britain.
+We ensure that our pupils have the opportunity to learn lots of additional skills and develop their knowledge and understanding fully, both through the curriculum and through enrichment and extra-curricular activities.
+We aim to deliver an inclusive and non-tokenistic curriculum which celebrates all cultures and diversities in working together to prepare our children for lives in modern Britain.
+In preparation for this, pupils are encouraged to challenge stereotypes, think independently and are taught to question and query.
+We have a shared responsibility in our ambition for pupils to be ‘ambassadors for change’.
 As Catholic schools we are deeply committed to developing pupils’ faith with Jesus Christ as our inspiration and St. Edmund and St. Patrick as our role models.

 The curriculum in place for all learners is organised through the Early Years Curriculum and the programmes of study of the National Curriculum for all subjects from Years 1 – 6.
 Learning is sequenced to enable progression through age-related expectations for each year group (Years 1 – 6) in all subjects – to at least meet National Curriculum expectations in English, mathematics and science and to meet school expectations in all other subjects.
 The RE curriculum meets the expectations set out in the RECD.

-- expected to build on their prior learning and understanding.
+- expected to build on their prior knowledge and understanding

-- expected to ask their own questions about their learning.
+- expected to ask questions about their learning

 Assessment, both formative and summative, is used to inform teaching and learning and to ensure that all pupils are building on their prior learning and make progress appropriate to their ability.
 Regular assessments are undertaken in core subjects to gauge pupils’ progress and to adjust the curriculum and teaching and learning.
 In non-core subjects, quizzes are devised at the end of each topic to measure pupil progress in their learning, which will inform assessment outcomes.